West Berkshire: Economy

 West Berkshire has the 21st largest economy in England, characterised by low unemployment, above average wages, and abundance of jobs in technology and financial sectors.
 The presence of Vodafone has created a cluster of around 80 mobile phone related businesses in Newbury, while the Lambourn area is the second most important centre for the racehorse industry in Great Britain, employing over 800 people directly, and producing an annual income of £20 million.

-West Berkshire is also home to Atomic Weapons Establishment, near Aldermaston, Wolseley plc, Bayer and PepsiCo.
+Other companies with operations in West Berkshire include Atomic Weapons Establishment (near Aldermaston), Bayer and PepsiCo.

 Coat of arms

 The coat of arms for West Berkshire was established in 1974 for Newbury District Council.
 Upon the creation of the unitary authority it was inherited by West Berkshire Council.

 The colours of red and gold in the arms represent industry and the richness of the area, whilst the interwoven cross represents the weaving industry which was important to Newbury in past centuries.
 The corn on the shield represents the agriculture industry which is important to the area, whilst the cogwheels represent manufacturing and manufacturing achievement.
 The mural crown represents local government and the grassy mount symbolises the downs of the surrounding area.
-Finally, the horseman represents the two battles of Newbury in the English civil war.
+Finally, the horseman represents the two battles of Newbury in the English Civil War.

 Politics

-Since 5 May 2005 the West Berkshire Council is Conservative-controlled because of a by-election in Thatcham North.
-Before that, the Liberal Democrats and Conservative Party had an equal number of seats but the Liberal Democrats had control due to the casting vote of the council chairman.
-The Liberal Democrats had first taken power in 1991.
+West Berkshire Council is the local authority for the area, based at the Council Offices on Market Street in Newbury.

-The district is approximately coterminous with the parliamentary constituency of Newbury, except for areas to the east where parts of West Berkshire are incorporated into the constituencies of Wokingham and Reading West.
+The district is divided between the Newbury and Reading West and Mid Berkshire parliamentary constituencies, the latter also extending into parts of Reading Borough.